|[ About Us ]||[ Contact Us ]||[ News ]||[ SIB ]||[ TFFR ]||[ Search ]||[ Site Map ]||

-Legislated in 2011, Tier 1 members who are within 10 years of normal retirement eligibility as of June 30, 2013 are grandfathered under retirement eligibility provisions in effect prior to July 1, 2013.
+Legislated in 2011, Tier 1 members who were within 10 years of normal retirement eligibility as of June 30, 2013 are grandfathered under retirement eligibility provisions in effect prior to July 1, 2013.
 Non-grandfathered Tier 1 members and all Tier 2 members will use the unreduced and reduced retirement provisions effective July 1, 2013.

 Tier 1 Grandfathered Member

-Tier 1 members who are vested (3 years of service credit) and at least age 55 OR had the Rule of 65 or greater (age + service) on 6/30/13 are grandfathered under retirement eligibility provisions in effect prior to July 1, 2013 (i.e. Rule of 85 and 6% early retirement reduction factor).
+Tier 1 members who were vested (3 years of service credit) and at least age 55 OR had the Rule of 65 or greater (age + service) on 6/30/13 were grandfathered under retirement eligibility provisions in effect prior to July 1, 2013 (i.e. Rule of 85 and 6% early retirement reduction factor).
 A reduced retirement benefit can begin at age 55 with an early retirement reduction factor of 6% per year from the earlier of Rule of 85 or age 65.